 In most cases, you must pay inheritance tax within six months of the end of the month in which the deceased died.
 Be careful as interest is charged on any tax not paid by the due date, no matter what caused the delay in payment.

-The only way to reduce the RATE of of tax is by giving at least 10% of your estate to charity in your will.
-This reduces the rate of IHT on the whole estate from 40% to 36% – so, on large estates, it’s worth considering.
+The only way to reduce the RATE of tax is by giving at least 10% of your estate to charity in your will.
+This reduces the rate of inheritance tax on the whole estate from 40% to 36% – so, on large estates, it’s worth considering.

 If you’re married, you can each give up to £3,000 a year to family members, totalling £6,000 (or £12,000 if you roll last year’s allowance over).
-However, these payments can’t come from a joint account – it MUST be paid £3,000 EACH from your individual accounts.
-Otherwise, HMRC may say the primary taxpayer in the couple is the sole gift provider – and the second £3,000 will come under IHT rules.
+However, these payments can’t come from a joint account – it MUST be paid from your individual accounts as two separate payments of £3,000 EACH.
+Otherwise, HMRC may say the primary taxpayer in the couple is the sole gift provider – and the second £3,000 will come under inheritance tax rules.

 Remember, you can also pay into a Junior ISA or pension for your grandchildren – and you can contribute to your child’s pension, too.